MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/-noexecute.md

 ---
 title: /noexecute
 description: The /noexecute parameter enables, disables, and configures Data Execution Prevention (DEP), a set of hardware and software technologies designed to prevent harmful code from running in protected memory locations.For more information about using the /noexecute parameter and the other parameters that affect DEP configuration, see Boot Parameters to Configure DEP and PAE.
-NoteÂ Â DEP is a highly effective security feature.
-Do not disable DEP unless you have no alternative.Â ms.assetid: 7333cac4-91d0-4088-ab5d-4dd5883c9dbc
+NoteÂ ï¿½ DEP is a highly effective security feature.
+Do not disable DEP unless you have no alternative.ï¿½ ms.assetid: 7333cac4-91d0-4088-ab5d-4dd5883c9dbc
 keywords: ["/noexecute Driver Development Tools"]
 topic_type: